-Working from home isn’t a new concept, just an increasingly necessary one.
+Working from home became the norm during the pandemic, but it isn’t a new concept.
 Computers have pointed us in that direction for almost 50 years.
 When my mother insisted that I take the first computer programming elective offered at my high school during the 1960s, I thought she was nuts.
 I was focused on learning Russian and preparing for a catastrophic moment in the Cold War.
 But Mom informed me in her soft sweet voice that computers were the change shaping the future and she was commanding, not suggesting.
 And if that weren’t weird enough, she insisted that I take a typing class to ramp up my keyboard speed.